Emergency Light Circuit Board Instruction

 My unit charges but fails the 90-minute test—board or battery?

 Swap in a known-good battery first.
 If runtime still fails, check lamp load and then suspect the driver/board.
+A weak battery will sag early; a failing emergency light board may shut down or under-drive LEDs even with a good pack.

 How do self-testing units change repairs?